szczuru/mono-nx/README.md

 # Building

-Mono gets statically linked to our interpreter and aot NROs, this means before you're able to build them you need your own local dotnet_runtime build.
+Mono gets statically linked to our interpreter and aot binaries, this means before you're able to build them you need your own local dotnet_runtime build.
 The build steps are a little convoluted, I tried to split everything to its own bash script so it should be easier to understand what's needed for what.

 On a default ubuntu image you will need to manually install devkita64, CMake 3.20 or higher, libclang and dotnet-sdk-9.0.
 On other distros refer to the documentation on the dotnet/runtime repo.
 For your convenience I prepared a docker container which already has all the required components.
 You can enter the docker environment using: